Someon3lse/Someon3lse/README.md

 + The Piculator, a Pi calculator with the Viète Formula.
 + And More!!
 +
 # For developers...
-In what codig languages you are going to make your apps?
+In what coding languages you are going to make your apps?

 I know C++ with Qt, Java (with Swing), a bit of QML and i'm learning Zig.